What does compassion for animals have to do with your health? Great question!

 The health benefits of living a compassionate, eudaemonic lifestyle have been explained quite well by science on a cellular level.

-For example, a study conducted by several researchers and edited by Burton H. Singer of the University of Florida found high cellular inflammation levels (bad) in subjects who got their happiness from a self-serving, hedonistic source.
+For example, a study conducted by several researchers and edited by Burton H. Singer of the University of Florida found high cellular inflammation levels in subjects who got their happiness from a self-serving, hedonistic source.
+And yes, high cellular inflammation is bad for you!

 The reverse was also true, with low inflammation levels being found in people who got their happiness from being compassionate towards others, particularly animals.

 And why shouldn’t it be true?
-Just think about it.
-We humans have, for centuries – millennia – placed ourselves several notches above other living things.
+Humans have, for centuries – millennia! – placed ourselves several notches above other living things.
+So we’ve had the opportunity and responsibility to care for others, humans and animals alike.

 I say that for this reason: